-- A request for report is an approved request from Council for a recommendation report with research or additional and/or supplemental information from staff.
+40.1 A request for report is an approved request from Council for a recommendation report with research or additional and/or supplemental information from staff.
+Requests may come in the form of a motion, or an amendment to a staff report's recommendation.

-Requests may come in the form of a motion, or an amendment to a staff report's recommendation. - 40.2 A staff direction is an approved request from Council for work to be completed by staff.
+- 40.2 A staff direction is an approved request from Council for work to be completed by staff.
 Requests may come in the form of a motion, or an amendment to a staff report's recommendation - 40.3 Staff directions are only permitted if staff have provided a report on a matter.

-Motions to direct staff that are not part of a staff recommendation, or are brought forward before a corresponding staff report is provided are not in order. - 40.4 The Clerk shall keep a list of approved staff directions.
-After each Council meeting a list of approved staff directions arising from that meeting will be entered into the municipality's meeting management system, and a report will be issued to Council and staff. - 40.5 Quarterly, a full listing of outstanding staff directions will be issued by the Clerk and the list will be circulated by way of memorandum in the Council Information Package. - 40.6 At the beginning of the Council term a report will be generated by the Clerk featuring the previous Council's outstanding staff directions.
+Motions to direct staff that are not part of a staff recommendation, or are brought forward before a corresponding staff report is provided are not in order. - 40.4 The Clerk shall keep a list of approved staff directions. - 40.5 Quarterly, a full listing of outstanding staff directions will be issued by the Clerk and the list will be circulated by way of memorandum in the Council Information Package. - 40.6 At the beginning of the Council term a report will be generated by the Clerk featuring the previous Council's outstanding staff directions.
 The incoming Council will review the list, and by motion move any items to a new staff directions list that is reflective of the incoming Council's priorities.